 Before tightening, ensure your clamp is as close to the end of the hose as possible and flush with the replacement fitting.

 And there you have it!
 You now have a garden hose that has been resized and is ready to use.

 Upcycling your extra garden hose

-You’ll have an extra, perfectly good length of hose now that you’ve shortened your garden hose.
+You’ll have an extra, perfectly good hose length now that you’ve shortened your garden hose.
 Don’t toss that away!

 Fixing a garden hose

-If the water doesn’t squirt you in the face, you might have to go hole hunting.
+If the water doesn’t squirt you in the face, you might have to go home hunting.
 Here are your repair options if you discover a tiny leak:

 - Option 1: Clean and dry the hose before applying common electrical tape or specifically developed hose repair tape.
 Wrap the tape around the hose, overlapping it as you go.
 If you wrap it too tightly, the hose will fold, and the tape will fail to seal.

 - Option 2: For tears and punctures, use rubber cement.
 After drying and cleaning the area, apply rubber cement to and around the hole.
 Fill the hole, but not so much that it enters the hose.

 - Option 3: Invest in a tire puncture repair kit.
 These are typically available at bicycle repair shops or auto parts stores.
 After reading the instructions, apply the repair materials to the hole.